-The Homes for Iowans program provides two down payment assistance options: A cash grant of up to \$2,500 and a 2nd Loan of up to 5% of the sale price or \$5,000, whichever is less and is repayable upon refinance or sale or when the first mortgage is paid in full.
-In FY21, 161 homebuyers used the grant and 250 homebuyers used the 2nd loan for down payment assistance in conjunction with a Homes for Iowans mortgage.
-Nearly 84% of all buyers who used the Homes for Iowans mortgage program were also provided down payment or closing cost assistance.
+The Homes for Iowans program provides two down payment assistance options: A cash grant of up to \$2,500 and a 2nd Loan of up to 5% of the sale price, repayable upon refinance or sale or when the first mortgage is paid in full.
+In FY23, 72 homebuyers used the grant and 244 homebuyers used the 2nd loan for down payment assistance in conjunction with a Homes for Iowans mortgage.
+Of all buyers who used the Homes for Iowans mortgage program, 88% were also provided down payment or closing cost assistance, down from 90% the previous year.